ZacharyFolk/simplefolk/readme.md

 - numerous widgets for home, footer, and sidebar
 - widget for featured category
 - updating styles for main layouts
+- EXIF data imported into metaboxes of attachement

 ### Removed